Portrayals of God in popular media: Off-screen portrayals

 Some portrayals of God are entirely off-screen.
-For example: The God who gives the stone tablets to Moses in The Ten Commandments is, in the words of Paul Schrader's commentary to the film, "off-screen to the right".
+For example, the God who gives the stone tablets to Moses in The Ten Commandments is, in Paul Schrader's commentary to the film, "off-screen to the right".
 Such biblical epics have less trouble with this obliquity than non-biblical works.
-This because whilst there is no visual representation of God himself in the source text that such movies are based upon, there are visually representable elements that can be used, from burning bushes to clouds and fire, in the manifestations of God.
-So whilst biblical epics are constrained by their source text to aniconism, they are not denied spectacle.
+This is because whilst there is no visual representation of God himself in the source text that such movies are based upon, there are visually representable elements that can be used, from burning bushes to clouds and fire, in the manifestations of God.
+So, whilst biblical epics are constrained by their source text to aniconism, they are not denied spectacle.